danielemesh/redux-presentation/README.md

-# redux-presentation
-Redux presentation demo
+# Redux Presentation - todoApp
+A simple todo app written with Redux and jQuery.
+For learning purposes only.